stackql/fullstackchronicles.io/src/blog/2022-08-05-dbt-in-five-minutes/index.md

 ## ETL vs ELT

-Before we discuss DBT, we need a quick refresher on ELT vs ETL, I have created an infographic for this...
+Before we discuss DBT, we need a quick refresher on ELT vs ETL; I have created an infographic for this...

 [![ETL vs ELT](images/etl-vs-elt.png)](images/etl-vs-elt.png)